RiWieland/UNET-Image-Segmentation-Satellite-Pictures/README.md

 ## Prerequisites:

-Done with anaconda environment, see Environment for details.
+Done with anaconda environment, see environment.yml for details.

 ## Data: